 She fixes me with a steely gaze, then smiles: "It was the most powerful reaction I had to art.
 I had been brought up to revere art, I had an intimate appreciation of art; every now and then a new Goya or Matisse would arrive at the villa, but it was not like a museum.
 I hated anything that got in between me and art."

 Francesca ushers me into her sitting room dotted with purple sofas, Olafur Eliasson's boreal Icelandic tundra hanging on the walls.
 Her spiritual catharsis was meeting the Dalai Lama in 1985.
-"My father donated $100,000 for a cultural institute to preserve the traditions of Tibetan art and he asked me to organize the project."
+"My father donated $100,000 for a cultural institute to preserve the traditions of Tibetan art and he asked me to organise the project."
 This took her on an extended tour of the Soviet Union while Perestroika was gaining momentum with an expert iconographer, Heather Stoddard.
 Francesca took 3,000 polaroids of Tibetan art.
 "In 1991 I went on tour with his Holiness the Dalai Lama, who filled football stadiums with his talks.
 Buddhists came out of the woodwork, many of whom had been hiding sacred art objects under the floorboards and taking huge risks in doing so.
-It was then that I learnt the true appraise of heritage.
+It was then that I learnt the true value of heritage.

 It made her focus on conservation.
-"I realized that conservation needed a charismatic figure at the helm to make it more fun," she says, a touch disarmingly.
+"I realised that conservation needed a charismatic figure at the helm to make it more fun," she says, a touch disarmingly.
 "I did fund raise for the World Monument Fund, which, of course, being a Thyssen posed problems."
 During the 1990s, she spent time restoring Croatian monasteries (while the war was still raging), before eventually returning to the family fold.
 She spent five years at the Thyssen family home, Villa Favorita in Lugano, curating and archiving her father's vast collection.

 Now Francesca channels her energies into her modern art projects.
 T-B A21 looks destined to become one of the most innovative and comprehensive collections of 21st century art, while the new Augurten space opens next month.
 This space – an artist's studio built in the 1950s for the sculptor Gustinus Ambrosi that is set in a corner of Vienna's Augarten Park – will be used to mount site-specific pieces and will give T-B A21 an even greater gravitas.